As'ad Al Hamad

 I) Secondary Dermatology Health Care Services to the catchments health areas through the general outpatients clinics:

-II) Tertiary Dermatology Health Care Services to all Kuwait through The specialty outpatients clinics and specialty units:
+II) Tertiary Dermatology Health Care Services to all Kuwait through The specialty outpatient clinics and specialty units:

 a) The Specialty Outpatients Clinics: